Chan-McLaren/Chan-McLaren.github.io/content/projects/ai-engineering/customer-support-bot/_index.md

 - This architecture ensures your chatbot can answer questions accurately based on the documents provided, while remaining scalable for additional knowledge sources.

 ---
-You can find the code for this project on my
+You can find the code for this project in my
 [Github Repo](https://github.com/Chan-McLaren/customer-support-chatbot)

 ---